From Stroszek (1977) to Aguirre, the Wrath of God (1972), here are the finest Werner Herzog movies.

 1. Aguirre, the Wrath of God (1972)

 But the theme of disillusionment and how far one can go in order to deny the seeping doubt that clouds one’s mind is one of the most hard-hitting elements.
 The film is a beautiful representation of an epic journey.
-It brings forth the psychology of humanity in a very different frightening and yet intriguing light.
+It brings forth the psychology of humanity in a very uniquely frightening yet intriguing light.
 This results in the formation of a piece that many believed to be non-fiction until the director himself said otherwise.
 Aguirre, the Wrath of God, the man who desires to conquer the world.
 He wants to take away the thrones of all the powerful regimes and create the purest dynasty the world has ever seen.
 Alas, he is left all alone on the little raft, alive only because he still dreams to endure the storm and overthrow the world.

 2. The Enigma of Kaspar Hauser (1974)